commercialhaskell/stack/doc/nix_integration.md

 (since 0.1.10.0)

-`stack` can build automatically inside a nix-shell (the equivalent of a "container" in Docker parlance), provided Nix is already installed on your system.
-To do so, please visit the
-[Nix download page](http://nixos.org/nix/download.html).
+`stack` can automatically create a build environment (the equivalent of a "container" in Docker parlance) using `nix-shell`, provided Nix is already installed on your system.
+To do so, please visit the [Nix download page](http://nixos.org/nix/download.html).

-There are two ways to create a nix-shell:
+There are two ways to create a build environment:

 - providing a list of packages (by "attribute name") from [Nixpkgs](http://nixos.org/nixos/packages.html), or